MicrosoftDocs/office-developer-client-docs/docs/project/project-2013-developer-documentation.md

 Find documentation, code samples, how-to articles, and programming references to help build apps for AppSource.
 Learn how to customize and integrate Project Server and the Project clients with a wide variety of other desktop and business applications for enterprise project management (EPM).

 > [!NOTE]
 > Project Server 2013 is built on the SharePoint Server 2013 platform, and Project 2013 includes much of the same infrastructure as the other Office 2013 applications.
-For documentation of the model for SharePoint Add-ins, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see [SharePoint Add-ins](https://docs.microsoft.com/sharepoint/dev/sp-add-ins/sharepoint-add-ins) and [Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-ins).
+For documentation of the model for SharePoint Add-ins, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see [SharePoint Add-ins](/sharepoint/dev/sp-add-ins/sharepoint-add-ins.md) and [Office Add-ins](/office/dev/add-ins/overview/office-add-ins.md).

 ## Introduction to the Project Software Development Kit (SDK)
-<a name="pj15_Welcome_IntroToSDK"> </a>

 Project Server 2013 is a platform for building on-premises or cloud-based enterprise project management solutions and for building apps that end users can discover and acquire through AppSource (formerly Office Store).
 The Project Server 2013 architecture is based on the platform introduced in Microsoft Office Project Server 2007, with many additions and improvements.
 The new features include a client-side object model (CSOM) to enable access to Project Online, an OData service for online access to Project Server reporting data, remote event receivers, workflow architecture that is based on version 4 of the Windows Workflow Foundation (WF4), and Office Add-ins, which is a common architecture for task pane extensions in Microsoft Office 2013 client applications.